Cisco Secure Workload

 Umbrella Remote Browser Isolation protects users from Malware and threats by redirecting browsing to a cloud-based host, which for some is based on a containerized technology.
 Isolation is achieved by serving web content to users via a remotely spun-up surrogate browser in the cloud.

-The Umbrella Remote Browser Isolation allows users to access whatever content they want, such as web location or doc.
-So the user is sent via an isolation engine, stripping away anything that can be malicious, such as Macros or Malware, and then giving them a fully rendered version of whatever the content is.
+The Umbrella Remote Browser Isolation allows users to access whatever content they want, such as a web location or document.
+The user is sent via an isolation engine, which strips away anything that can be malicious, such as Macros or Malware, and then gives them a fully rendered version of the content.

 For example, this could be a web app or a website.
-So, with remote browser isolation, you are scrubbing away anything that could be malicious and giving them a rendered clean version.
+With remote browser isolation, you scrub away anything that could be malicious and give it a rendered clean version.

-So, to the user, it is fully transparent, and they have no idea that they are looking at a rendered version, but it gives a clean and safe piece of content that will not introduce Malware into the environments without a performance hit.
+So, to the user, it is fully transparent, and they have no idea that they are looking at a rendered version.
+However, it provides clean and safe content that will not introduce malware into the environment without a performance hit.

-You can use Cisco Umbrella CASB to discover your actual usage of cloud services through multiple means, such as network monitoring, integration with existing network gateways and monitoring tools, or even monitoring Domain Name System (DNS) queries.
-This is a form of discovery service that the CASB solution provides.
+You can use Cisco Umbrella CASB to discover your actual usage of cloud services through multiple means, such as network monitoring, integration with existing network gateways and monitoring tools or even monitoring Domain Name System (DNS) queries.
+The CASB solution provides this form of discovery service.

 This is the first step to CASB security, understanding both sanctioned and shadow I.T.
 Once the different services are discovered, a CASB solution can monitor activity on approved services through two standard deployment options.